Abie

 How to Pronounce Abie

 Our model has identified 4 different pronunciations for the name Abie.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 45.2% confident that Abie is pronounced as A-bee.
-The next most likely pronunciation is AY-bee, at 45.2% confidence.
+Our model is 45.2% confident that Abie is pronounced as A-bee, which has 2 syllables.
+The next most likely pronunciation is AY-bee, at 45.2% confidence, with 2 syllables.

 2